 - Accurately diagnosing faults

-- Providing technical advice to customers or clients
+- Providing technical advice to clients

 - Delivering excellent all-round service